ajlockwood/SSem2018-19/README.md

+## 2/20/19

+Began work on converting the menu and gameplay work I had done in a single player context to multiplayer.

+	Players who enter the main game after a multiplayer lobby are now greeted with a pre-game movement phase followed by a unique ability selection phase.

+	Shots fired by the player now occur on the server and replicate to clients properly.
+I think I'm getting the hang of this!

+Also did some work on commenting functions and making things a little prettier.

 ## 2/19/19

 Player characters now replicate properly; remote clients can now see the locations and rotations of actors on the server, including other replicated player characters.